 - Late Payment Penalty Fee: Up to $40

 - Return Payment Penalty Fee: Up to $40

 At a Glance

 The Chase Freedom Flex World Elite Mastercard is a hybrid cash back credit card that offers something for everyone.
-The card earns 3% cash back on dining and drugstore purchases, plus 5% back on rotating categories each quarter – all for no annual fee.
+The card earns 3% cash back on dining and drugstore purchases, plus up to 5% back on rotating categories each quarter after activation – all for no annual fee.

 - Want a versatile cash back credit card that earns rewards across various categories